koree/nkit-nintendont-batch/README.md

 The author of this script takes NO responsibility for anything that happens when running it.
 No software warranty is written or implied for this project.
+This script has no official affiliation with the official NKit project on gbatemp.net.

 **USE AT YOUR OWN RISK!!**